The It Makes Sense loan

 - Proof of your identity – for example, a current passport or driving licence

-- Proof of your address - for example, a recent household bill or a recent Government-issued document such as a letter from the Department of Employment Affairs and Social Protection, and
+- Proof of your address – for example, a recent household bill or a recent document issued by a government department

 - Your PPS number